 For information regarding student loans, visit the Financial Aid web page.

 No, the Saint Francis University degree programs and certification programs are separate programs.
 For instance, if you wish to enroll in the post-baccalaureate certification program to teach secondary education, you will be taking a combination of both undergraduate and graduate courses.
 Some courses are available at the graduate level and the credits may count towards a master's degree.
 See MEd Degrees and Programs on the left menu.

 Yes.
-Your current school district will need to submit your request for Title II certification to PDE.
+Your current school district will need to submit your request for Instructional II certification to PDE.
 You can obtain your official transcripts from the Registrar's Office at Saint Francis University.
 You can make your transcript request online.
 Keep in mind that you will also need 3 credits in Inclusion (EDUC560 Successful Inclusion for Educational Leaders), 3 credits in SAS (EDUC515 Curriculum Development and Management), and 3 years teaching experience to apply for your Instructional II certification.